linuxlawson/monthly-planner/README.md

 Important: Default extension is .txt so no need to add one.

-If using Windows, you will need to use Pyinstaller (or similiar) to make executable.
+Note: If using Windows, you will need to use Pyinstaller (or similiar) to make executable.

 <br>